rugtres/programming4biologists/using-vs-code.md

 - [`CMakeLists.txt`](https://github.com/HHildenbrandt/uwp_vscode_setup/blob/master/cmake-project/CMakeLists.txt)
 - [`main.cpp`](https://github.com/HHildenbrandt/uwp_vscode_setup/blob/master/cmake-project/main.cpp)

-**Normally, if you followed all the instructions for [Getting Started](https://rugtres.github.io/programming4biologists/getting-started), you should already have these two files in a folder named `cmake-project`.**
+*Normally, if you followed all the instructions for [Getting Started](https://rugtres.github.io/programming4biologists/getting-started), you should already have these two files in a folder named `cmake-project`.*

 In case you do not already have these files:

-1. Download them by right-clicking on them and choosing 'Save As'.
+1. Download them by right-clicking on them and choosing **Save As**.
 2. Place them in a new empty folder in which you want to work.

 Alternatively, you can: